Deirdre L. Webster Cobb, Esq.

 Responsible for executive oversight to the Commission’s Divisions of Equal Employment Opportunity (EEO) and Diversity Programs, and Regulatory and Appeals (DARA).

-Patricia Todd is the Senior Counsel and Legal Advisor to the Chair of the Civil Service Commission.
+Patricia Todd is the Chief Executive Director of Diversity, Legal and Regulatory Affairs for the Civil Service Commission.
 As part of Chair/CEO’s executive leadership team, she provides broad legal and policy advice, leadership and guidance to the Chair/CEO and across agency units and serves as legal liaison to Governor’s Office.
 Mrs. Todd is responsible for executive oversight to the Commission’s Divisions of Equal Employment Opportunity (EEO) and Diversity Programs, and Regulatory and Appeals (DARA).
 She serves as EEO, Ethics and Compliance Officer for the agency.
 Patricia provides employee relations consultation and executive coaching to State executives and CSC employees, as well as training to State Departments and agencies in the value of coaching in government and coaching skills for managers.

 Civil Service Commission’s Legislative Liaison and the Custodian of Government Records for the Commission, responsible for Open Public Records Act (OPRA) requests.